1. Introduction

 In Somerset, we want people to live healthy and independent lives, supported by thriving and connected communities, with timely and easy access to high quality and efficient support when they need it.

-This Policy sets out the overarching principles and key processes that enable the Local Authority (Somerset Council) and NHS Somerset ICB to ensure the care provision offered to our residents is of the highest quality.
 We define this as services that provide excellent care, tailored to the needs of each individual they support.
 There is an expectation that all regulated services that operate within Somerset are either outstanding or good with the Care Quality Commission.
 Any provider that is unable to adhere to a good rating will be supported in ways outlined within this Policy.

 We recognise the vital and valuable contribution of our local care market and workforce and seek to support a transparent and productive working relationship between our organisations and all those services supporting people within the local community.